The Lifeboat Inn, Thornham

 The Lifeboat Inn is a public house and inn in Ship Lane, Thornham, Norfolk, England.
 It lies near the wooded grounds of Thornham Manor.
 The white-painted pub was originally built in the 16th century and was a simple cottage with two outhouses, and was sometimes used in the 18th century as a convenient smugglers' store.
-Contrary to popular myth, the premises were not licensed until 1832, when one of the ground floor rooms was set aside for the consumption of home-brewed beer.
+Contrary to modern popular myth, the premises were not licensed until 1832, when one of the ground floor rooms was set aside for the consumption of home-brewed beer.
 The beer house was known as Pointers, after the first licensee Francis Pointer.
-In 1869, forbears of the Thornham Sadler family, John and Nellie Sadler became the landlord and lady, it was named the Lifeboat presumably in commemoration of the first Hunstanton Lifeboat launched two years previously.
+In 1869, forebears of the Thornham Sadler family, John and Nellie Sadler became the landlord and lady, it was named the Lifeboat presumably in commemoration of the first RNLI Hunstanton lifeboat launched two years previously.